The Evans Family

 1807-1814 pp695 (ed.
 Earl Leslie Griggs, 2002)

-counterpart of the very worst parts of my own Fate, in an exaggerated
+of the very worst parts of my own Fate, in an exaggerated Form, in the

-Form, in the Fate of the Being, who was my first attachment, and who
+Fate of the Being, who was my first attachment, and who with her family

-replies to a letter from Mary evidently requesting help in a plan she
+to a letter from Mary evidently requesting help in a plan she had of

-had of establishing a school.
-Samuel offers some advice, but declines
+establishing a school.
+Samuel offers some advice, but declines to assist her

 Collected Letters of Samuel Taylor Coleridge: